antebudimir/eslint-plugin-vanilla-extract/README.md

 - `vanilla-extract/alphabetical-order`: Alternative ordering rule (alphabetical sorting)
 - `vanilla-extract/custom-order`: Alternative ordering rule (custom group-based sorting)
+- `vanilla-extract/no-px-unit`: Disallows px units with an optional allowlist

 You can use the recommended configuration as a starting point and override rules as needed for your project.
 See the configuration examples above for how to switch between ordering rules.